General FAQs About Studying Abroad

 Off-campus: Only allowed under CPT (Curricular Practical Training) or OPT (Optional Practical Training) after completing one academic year.

-What are the stay-back options after completing a master's in the USA?
+What are the stay-back options after completing a master’s degree in the USA?

 -